robske110/SignServerStats/README.md

 Because the following two examples may also be useful for users, they are also provided as phars in every release:
 - WarnOffline/ - Warns if a server has gone offline.
 Depends on StatusList.
 - StatusList/ - Lists online status and player count of multiple servers in a List.
+- LinkPlayerCount/ - Links the player count of multiple servers.

 _You should always check if your plugin is compatible with the version of StatusList present on the current server with the help of the isCompatible function_